GC Motorsports International: 2011

 When the team was formed, GCMI initially hired Canadian J. R. Fitzpatrick to drive the car, but he left the team after a few races.
 After the departure, J. J. Yeley was brought to drive the No. 27 car for several races to start and park the car.
 The car returned to the number 67 when Canadian Andrew Ranger drove for the team at Loudon and Homestead.

 2012

-2012 began with David Ragan, last season's winner of the Coke Zero 400 in the NASCAR Sprint Cup Series, behind the wheel of car No. 27 at Daytona.
+2012 began with David Ragan, the winner of the 2011 Coke Zero 400 in the NASCAR Sprint Cup Series, behind the wheel of car No. 27 at Daytona.
 Ragan qualified 23rd and finished 26th.
 He also took part in the O'Reilly Auto Parts 300 at Texas, qualifying 30th and finishing 6th.
 Andrew Ranger competed in a number of Nationwide races including the series' only Canadian race, the Napa Auto Parts 200 at Montreal.
 He qualified 12th and finished 32nd.
 He also competed at Homestead and finished 28th.
-This was the team's last start and has not been heard from since.